codery12321/ECE270/lab6/README.md

 ## Step 1: Implement a seven-segment decoder submodule in Verilog

 Run the ece270-setup command again by double-clicking the shortcut on your desktop.
 A lab06 folder should now be added to the ece270 folder in your home directory.
-Inside it, open top.sv, and write a new module below the top module with the following specifications: <br />
+Inside it, open top.sv, and write a new module below the top module with the following specifications:

-From your prelab, copy the prienc16to4 module to your top.sv file, as you will use it to simplify testing for your ssdec module. <br />
+From your prelab, copy the prienc16to4 module to your top.sv file, as you will use it to simplify testing for your ssdec module.
 - Module name: ssdec
 - Module instance name: sd
   - This is very important!
 The module and instance names must match!